Lucas-lufa/Notes/innovation.md

 What are examples of legislation, codes, regulations and standards, and work health and safety requirements for collaborative work arrangements?

  https://www.northmetrotafe.wa.edu.au/student-code-conduct

- There is a staff code of conduct as well but could get a external link. even though these are for other purperiouses they can really apply to anywhere people are working together.
+There is a staff code of conduct as well but could get an external link. even though these are for other purposes they can apply to anywhere people are working together.

 ## 10
 Identify key characteristics of concepts in a critical thinking protocol or process

- perseptive, buvause
+ Perception, because details matter. methodical, any changes come from the subject not the process of analysing it.
+Feedback, it is the only way you can find out what you are thinking translates into reality.

 ## 11
 Outline the benefits of adopting a critical thinking mindset and the risks associated with failing to do so

+ Critical thinking is part of due diligent, it increases the likely hood of make right choices, if you don't it is more about luck.

 ## 12
 Identify two situations in which critical thinking concepts may be applied in the workplace

+ When deciding on projects, their merits and wether to proceed.

+ Talking with co workers.
+Sometimes they know what they are talking about, sometimes the don't and are really sure of them self and sometimes they do and are really unsure of them self.
+It is important to know the difference and critical thinking can help.

 ## 13
 Compare two alternative critical thinking concepts in a workplace decision making process

+ Rational decision-making
+ Is a systematic, analytical way of making decisions.
+You define the problem, generate solutions, evaluate the solutions and pick the best one.
+It can result is good out comes but is slow.

+ Bounded rationality
+ This is a time constrained version of rational decision-making.
+As much information is gathered as possible but the heavy lifting is done by the persons experience and the decision is made from the gut through intuition.

 ## 14
 Why is reviewing the effectiveness of decision making and seeking meaningful feedback from organsational management?

+ I feel important is missing from this question.
+ Without review or feedback you can't tell what is working and you should be doing more and what is not working and you should not be doing at all.
+All business are build on feedback if you think about it profit is a form of feedback.

 ## 15
 What ways can you identify areas for self-development?

+ I am not good at doing the work, I don't have good academic cardio.
+I had hoped to improved this over the semester but I haven't really seen any changes, maybe if I was measuring better and not just my subjectivity I could have a better idea on what and how to improve this.

 # eight
  Effective Presentation